brekk/mad-notes/notes/Fundamentals/Functions.md

   - fundamentals
 ---
 ##### Synopsis
 - Functions are one of the core abstractions used by Madlib.
-They have a type signature which helps frame the types that a function takes as parameters and the type which it returns.
+They have a type signature frames the types that a function takes as parameters and the type which it returns.
 The compiler can then help developers write code correctly.

 Examples:
 ```